Generalized equivalences between subsampling and ridge regularization

 for any sequence of random matrices $\bC_p$ independent to $\bA_p$ and $\bB_p$ conditional on $\bD_p$, with bounded trace norm such that $\limsup \| \bC_p \|_{\mathrm{tr}} < \infty$ as $p \to \infty$. \end{definition}

 Below we summarize the calculus rules for conditional asymptotic equivalence in \Cref{def:cond-deterministic-equivalent}.
-These are adapted from Lemma S.7.4 and S.7.6 of \citep{patil2022bagging}. \begin{lemma}[Calculus of deterministic equivalents] Let $\bA_p$, $\bB_p$, $\bC_p$ and $\bD_p$ be sequences of random matrices.
-The calculus of deterministic equivalents ($\asympequi_D$ and $\asympequi_R$) satisfies the following properties: \begin{enumerate}[(1),leftmargin=5mm] \item Equivalence: The relation $\asympequi$ is an equivalence relation.
+These are adapted from Lemma S.7.4 and S.7.6 of \citep{patil2022bagging}. \begin{lemma}[Calculus of asymptotic equivalents] Let $\bA_p$, $\bB_p$, $\bC_p$ and $\bD_p$ be sequences of random matrices.
+The calculus of asymptotic equivalents satisfies the following properties: \begin{enumerate}[(1),leftmargin=7mm] \item Equivalence: The relation $\asympequi$ is an equivalence relation.

 \item Sum: If $\bA_p \asympequi \bB_p\mid \bE_p$ and $\bC_p \asympequi \bD_p\mid \bE_p$, then $\bA_p + \bC_p \asympequi \bB_p + \bD_p\mid \bE_p$. \item Product: If $\bA_p$ has bounded operator norms such that $\limsup_{p\rightarrow\infty}\| \bA_p \|_{\oper} < \infty$, $\bA_p$ is conditional independent to $\bB_p$ and $\bC_p$ given $\bE_p$ for $p\ge 1$, and $\bB_p \asympequi \bC_p\mid \bE_p$, then $\bA_p \bB_p \asympequi \bA_p \bC_p\mid \bE_p$. \item Trace: If $\bA_p \asympequi \bB_p\mid \bE_p$, then $\tr[\bA_p] / p - \tr[\bB_p] / p \to 0$ almost surely when conditioning on $ \bE_p$. \item Differentiation: Suppose $f(z, \bA_p) \asympequi g(z, \bB_p)\mid \bE_p$ where the entries of $f$ and $g$ are analytic functions in $z \in S$ and $S$ is an open connected subset of $\CC$.
 Suppose for any sequence $\bC_p$ of deterministic matrices with bounded trace norm we have $| \tr[\bC_p (f(z, \bA_p) - g(z, \bB_p))] | \le M$ for every $p$ and $z \in S$.
-Then we have $f'(z, \bA_p) \asympequi g'(z, \bB_p)\mid \bE_p$ for every $z \in S$, where the derivatives are taken entrywise with respect to $z$.
+Then, we have $f'(z, \bA_p) \asympequi g'(z, \bB_p)\mid \bE_p$ for every $z \in S$, where the derivatives are taken entrywise with respect to $z$.

 \item Unconditioning: If $ \bA_p\asympequi \bB_p\mid \bE_p$, then $ \bA_p\asympequi \bB_p$.